 The Center coordinates the delivery of services with partnering agencies, and provides family development services to help program participant utilize a multitude of community resources to meet their goals.
 The staff will coordinate and implement an individualized service plan for each program participant and their family and document service delivery.

 Programs and services include:

 Adolescent Health Rhythms (evidence-based group drumming) – This new evidenced-based group drumming program was developed through research conducted at Bethesda Children’s Home in Meadville in conjunction with Remo, Inc. of California.
 The program will provide opportunities for those who participate to disclose their feelings and emotions in a safe, guarded, and fun environment while teaching kids how to cope with their emotions in a more productive and healthy way.
 Drumming groups will be held at the new center throughout the year.

-Recording Studio – The recording studio at the Center for Musical Expression and Leadership was designed to provide kids an opportunity to express themselves through the use of recorded musical expression.
+Recording Studio – The recording studio at the Bethesda Leadership Center was designed to provide kids an opportunity to express themselves through the use of recorded musical expression.
 Through a joint partnership with the Yamaha Institute, the Center will allow students to earn the privilege of studio time through volunteering their time, demonstrating continuous positive behaviors, and academic performance.

 Instrument Lessons – The recording studio includes 3 private lesson rooms were students will have the opportunity to learn various instruments such as drums, piano, guitar and others.